 Overseen by artist representatives and artists, SoundExchange gathers and distributes royalties that have been earned from a non-interactive use of sound recordings.

-But how does SoundExchange actually operate, and how does it help artists in the music industry?
+But how does SoundExchange operate, and how does it help artists in the music industry?
 Keep reading to find out!

 What Is SoundExchange?